Fetal Growth Restriction

 height is less than expected, it may mean FGR.

 Fetal ultrasound.
 Estimating fetal weight with ultrasound is the best way to find FGR.
-Ultrasound uses sound waves to create images of the baby in the womb.
-Sound waves will not harm you or the baby.
+Ultrasound uses sound waves to create images of the baby in the uterus.
+Sound waves won't harm you or the baby.
 Your healthcare provider or a technician will use the images to measure